 The Polly Hill Arboretum offers two distinct internship opportunities to students interested in pursuing careers in the fields of ornamental horticulture, public horticulture and other closely related fields.
-Each year the Arboretum offers two 12-week summer horticulture internships and one nine-month collections management internship.
+Each year the Arboretum offers two 12-week summer horticulture internships and one nine-month curatorial internship.

 For more information about our internship program view, One Seed at a Time, a video production by Marnie Stanton, funded by the Edey Foundation.